LabToolsAU/LabLib/Encoder/README.md

 The code example instantiates a single encoder object, and reads either speed or position to the serial port.
 Toggle between speed and position readout by pushing the button.

+Use the [Serial Plotter](https://rheingoldheavy.com/new-arduino-serial-plotter/) (CTRL/CMD+SHIFT+L) for a nice visual representation of the encoder values.

 How?
 =====